jonathan-l-p/Mixing-Code/README.txt

 Execute 'script_clean' to completely recompile and execute the Fortran code.
 Execute 'script' to run the Fortran code without forcing a recompilation.
+Run 'make clean' in order to remove .o and .mod files

 To import fluid data into MATLAB, run 'a_importf.m'.
 Ensure that the export directory 'SavePath' in 'global_variables.f90' matches the import directory of the same name in 'a_importf.m'.